Explore the story behind this engineering achievement

 At the time The Queen officially opened the power station just two of the turbines were completed and operational.
 It was with the two remaining turbines coming into service in 1966 and 1967 that the Cruachan Power Station reached its full capacity.

-Inside the machine hall visitors can find a mural of inlaid woods by artist Elizabeth Falconer which depicts the history of Cruachan, from its legendary origins to its role in power generation today.
+Inside the machine hall there is a mural of inlaid woods by artist Elizabeth Falconer which depicts the history of Cruachan, from its legendary origins to its role in power generation today.